2023 Most Popular Pharmacy/Pharmaceutical Sciences Doctor's Degree Schools in South Carolina

 About 74% of the students majoring in pharmacy at the school are women while 26% are male.

-The in-demand doctor’s degree programs at Presbyterian College helped the school earn the #3 place on this year’s ranking of the most popular pharmacy/pharmaceutical sciences schools in South Carolina.
-Located in the distant town of Clinton, PC is a private not-for-profit college with a small student population.
+A rank of #3 on this year’s list means Presbyterian College is a great place for pharmacy/pharmaceutical sciences students working on their doctor’s degree.
+Located in the distant town of Clinton, PC is a private not-for-profit school with a small student population.

 About 75% of the students majoring in pharmacy at the school are women while 25% are male.